2002 Pacific hurricane season: Hurricane Douglas

 A tropical wave exited the west coast of Africa on July 8 and crossed the Atlantic without much development.
 In the Caribbean, showers increased, but wind shear prevented development.
 The wave crossed into the eastern Pacific on July 16, and wind shear decreased to allow the convection to organize.
 Tropical Depression Five-E developed on July 20 about 395 mi south of Manzanillo, Mexico.
 At that time, gradual strengthening was anticipated.
 The depression quickly intensified into Tropical Storm Douglas.
 Around that time, most of the deep convection was situated south of the atmospheric circulation.
 Initially expected to become a hurricane only briefly, late on July 21, the NHC reported that Douglas had become a hurricane.
 Upon becoming a hurricane, Douglas was situated in low wind shear environment; however, Hurricane Douglas was expected to reach cold waters in 36 hours, and thus was not predicted to become a major hurricane.
 Douglas became a Category 2 hurricane on July 22, reaching peak winds of 105 mph.
 Douglas held this intensity for 18 hours as it traveled westward.
 When Douglas weakened from its peak intensity, it had an organized cloud pattern, but the thunderstorm activity was weakening, typical of most Pacific hurricanes that reach cooler waters.
 The weakening briefly stopped after Douglas went through an eyewall replacement cycle, but Douglas was downgraded to a tropical storm late on July 24 as the storm only had a small area of deep convection left.
 Tropical storm Douglas briefly stopped weakening as convection increased, only to fade away again hours later.
 The storm was downgraded to a tropical depression early on July 26, and later that day degenerated into a remnant low-pressure area.
 The remnant low dissipated the next day.

 Hurricane Elida

-A tropical wave generated into Tropical Depression Six-E on July 23.
-It moved westward and reached storm strength 12 hours after it formed.
-Elida rapidly deepened, developing a pinhole eye, and becoming a hurricane on July 24 and further reaching major hurricane intensity six hours later.
-Elida's rapid intensification continued, becoming a Category 5 hurricane for six hours on July 25.